Bash is a shell. Shells are computer programs that do a few different things:

 Shells can redirect input and output between commands.

-Redirection allows a program to accept text input and output text to another program.
-This enables the composition of programs, with programs generating text for each other.
+This enables the composition of shell programs, with programs generating text for each other.

 The shell establishes three text streams: